blog

 Understanding the Scope of Practice

-Before making the leap, it is essential to understand the legal and professional requirements for working in medical aesthetics in Ontario and throughout Canada.
-Treatments like Botox and dermal fillers are considered controlled medical acts, meaning they can only be performed by certain regulated healthcare professionals or under their orders.
+Before making the leap, understand the legal requirements for working in medical aesthetics in Ontario and Canada.
+Treatments like Botox and dermal fillers are controlled medical acts.
+Only certain regulated healthcare professionals can perform them.
+Others may do so under their orders.

-If you are not an independent prescriber, you will need to work with a physician or nurse practitioner who can assess patients and provide treatment orders.
-This is where the role of a medical director for med spa operations becomes crucial.
-A medical director ensures that treatments are performed in compliance with regulations, patient safety protocols are followed, and your practice remains within legal guidelines.
+If you are not an independent prescriber, you need a physician or nurse practitioner.
+They can assess patients and provide treatment orders.
+This is where a medical director for med spa operations becomes crucial.
+A medical director ensures compliance with regulations and patient safety protocols.
+They keep your practice within legal guidelines.

 Training – Your First Step Into the Industry

 A strong foundation begins with comprehensive training.
-To work in aesthetics safely and effectively, you must understand facial anatomy, product science, patient assessment, and complication management.
-Injection technique alone is not enough—your training should also include legal responsibilities, ethical considerations, and patient communication.
+To work in aesthetics safely, you must understand facial anatomy, product science, and patient assessment.
+Injection technique alone is not enough.
+Your training should also include legal responsibilities and patient communication.

-When choosing a training provider, look for programs designed specifically for regulated healthcare professionals.
-These programs should offer both classroom learning and hands-on practice with live models.
-Experienced trainers, small class sizes, and real-world case studies will help you develop both technical skill and clinical judgment.
+When choosing a training provider, look for programs for regulated healthcare professionals.
+These should offer classroom learning and hands-on practice with live models.
+Experienced trainers and small class sizes help you develop technical skill and clinical judgment.

 Building Experience Before Going Independent

-Even after completing your training, it can be beneficial to work in an established clinic before opening your own practice.
-This allows you to gain confidence, refine your technique, and observe how experienced injectors interact with patients.
+Even after training, working in an established clinic can be beneficial.
+It helps you gain confidence and refine your technique.
+You can observe how experienced injectors interact with patients.

-Working under the guidance of a skilled medical director can also help you learn how to manage complex cases, handle unexpected complications, and navigate patient expectations.
-This mentorship is invaluable as you build your professional reputation in aesthetics.
+Working under a skilled medical director helps you manage complex cases.
+You learn to handle unexpected complications and navigate patient expectations.
+This mentorship is invaluable for building your professional reputation.

 All images used under license from Canva. © APT Medical Aesthetics, 2025.
 All rights reserved.